Rivals left speechless by shock Ledecka win

 “But that’s the speed disciplines - it’s anybody’s game all the way to the end because the course stays in such good shape.”

-One of those big stars, American Lindsey Vonn, was anything but put off by the results, marvelling at Ledecka’s wide-ranging skill set.
+One of those big stars, American Lindsey Vonn, was anything but put off by the results, marveling at Ledecka’s wide-ranging skill set.

 The 33-year-old simply shook her head when asked about the dramatic upset.